Sinta Tantra: Career

 Tantra completed her MA in 2006, and that year was awarded the prestigious Deutsche Bank award.
 She began running a studio space for artists in the London Borough of Camden, organising workshops and community projects.
 Through her work she made contact with Camden Council, who commissioned her first public art piece, a mural stretching across Regents Park Bridge titled Isokon Dreams (2007).
 The work was praised by local councillor Flick Rea, who said 'The mural is fantastic.
 It really brightens the [Regents Park Road] bridge'.

 Tantra's early work was composed of intricately cut vinyl and painted designs, featuring vibrant colours and geometric shapes.
 Her work remains recognisable for its distinctive use of colour and pattern: clean lines, geometric abstraction, a preoccupation with decorative symbols, and a bold and arresting choice of colours.
-Among her first commissions was a 2006 project for Transport For London’s Art on the Underground initiative, for which she produced a vinyl installation at the exit of Piccadilly Circus Station.
+Among her first commissions was a 2006 project for Transport For London's Art on the Underground initiative, for which she produced a vinyl installation at the exit of Piccadilly Circus Station.
 Other early projects include a large mural and stage for the Saison Poetry Library in the Southbank Centre, titled A Good Time and a Half!
 (2007).
 Poet Lemn Sissay described it as an 'incredible piece of work', which 'allows for the full breadth of human experience upon the stage [...] brings the entire world into the library'.

 Since then Tantra has gone on to make increasingly ambitious works, including her painting across the length of the DLR Bridge in Canary Wharf titled A Beautiful Sunset Mistaken for a Dawn, which was commissioned by Canary Wharf Group in anticipation of the 2012 Olympics.
 Other projects include an installation at the Open Eye Gallery as part of the 2012 Liverpool Biennial.

 2013 saw the first of a series of collaborative projects with the sculptor Nick Hornby.
 Collaborative Works was held in the lobby of the One Canada Square building.
-This featured Hornby’s marble sculptures overlaid with Tantra’s trademark colour abstractions, as well as maquettes for larger sculptures drawing on Tantra’s colour compositions.
-The exhibition was described as a ‘a radical development’ in both their careers.
+This featured Hornby's marble sculptures overlaid with Tantra's trademark colour abstractions, as well as maquettes for larger sculptures drawing on Tantra's colour compositions.
+The exhibition was described as 'a radical development' in both their careers.

 Of public art, Tantra has said: 'There's a sort of "constructivist" approach to the entire process which I like [...] there are the practicalities of making the work itself whilst giving the artwork a "social function"'.
 She feels that her Balinese heritage has affected her work less in its appearance than in the way that art 'is embedded in life- which is what public art does- and the idea of working together with people [...]
 I guess that it is like a celebration'.

 Tantra has held a number of artists residencies, including a 2014 residency with Cemeti Art House and Mes 56 in Yogyakarta, one of the largest creative communities in Indonesia.
 It was funded by Arts Council England and the British Council.